-Our inspectors are authorised enforcement officers under the COVID-19 Public Health Response Act 2020 (COVID-19 legislation) and its Orders.
+Our inspectors, trainee inspectors, and authorised officers are authorised by the Director-General of Health to be COVID-19 enforcement officers under the COVID-19 Public Health Response Act 2020 (COVID-19 legislation) and its Orders.
 Their role is to enforce COVID-19 legislation requirements for work and workplaces.
 We have updated our enforcement approach to cover the COVID-19 Protection Framework (traffic light system).

 Our inspectors take an education-first approach.
 They: